Degree

 Learn more about the Traditional Nursing (BSN) curriculum by viewing the Four-Year Curriculum Guide and Academic Catalog

 Licensure Disclosure: The Traditional BSN program curriculum meets educational requirements of all 50 states for graduates to apply for a Registered Nurse license.
 The National Council of State Boards of Nursing (NCSBN) provides professional licensure requirements by state.
 Additionally, NCSBN identifies participating jurisdictions as part of the Nurse Licensure Compact.
-AU's traditional BSN program does NOT meet the educational requirements for licensure in the U.S. territories of American Samoa, the Commonwealth of Puerto Rico, Guam, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
+AU's traditional BSN program does NOT meet the educational requirements for licensure in the District of Columbia or the U.S. territories of American Samoa, the Commonwealth of Puerto Rico, Guam, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
+If a student’s permanent residence is in a U.S. territory, they can only enroll in this program if they plan to work in a state where the AU program does meet the educational requirements for licensure.
 The program makes every effort to provide accurate and up-to-date information; however, individual state licensure requirements may change.

 Admission Requirements